 Mokapot and Sea to Summit X-brew

 It seemed as if we were doomed to not drink coffee.
 The cheap mokapot we bought lasted for one day.
 To be expected, but still we were quite disappointed when the handlebar broke of because it had melted.
-The Sea to Summit X-brew wasn’t a great succes either.
-We didn’t find the right coffee so it tasted more like coffee flavored tea.
+The Sea to Summit X-brew wasn’t a great success either.
+We didn’t find the right coffee, so it tasted more like coffee flavoured tea.
 Not the best.
 After a few uses the metal filter also broke when we were cleaning it.